Missile and Space Intelligence Center: Organization

-MSIC is a component of the is part of the Defense Intelligence Agency's Directorate for Analysis; the DIA itself is a part of the Department of Defense and Intelligence Community.
+MSIC is a component of the Defense Intelligence Agency's Directorate for Analysis; the DIA itself is a part of the Department of Defense and Intelligence Community.
 The Center is led by a Director, currently Kimberly "Kim" King, who replaced Mark Clark after his 2019 retirement.

 MSIC's Foreign Military Exploitation team is responsible for dismantling, researching, and testing foreign missile systems.

 MSIC also possesses laboratories dedicated to materials, microelectronics, missile guidance and control systems, radio frequency hardware, and electro-optical and infrared hardware; there is also a Signal Analysis Lab.
 It also possesses an anechoic chamber and oversees the Joint Research Analysis and Assessment Center (JRAAC), a state-of-the-art simulation integration facility supporting multi-fidelity scientific and technical analysis of integrated weapons systems in complex environments to determine their capabilities, vulnerabilities, and limitations.
 JRAAC integrates over 80 weapons systems models, including radars, missiles, command and control (C2) systems, and C4ISR (Command, Control, Communications, Computers, Intelligence, Surveillance, and Reconnaissance).

 Headquarters

-MSIC employs engineering analysts, support professionals, and support assistants at the 38,000 acre Richard.
-C Shelby Center for Missile Intelligence in Redstone Arsenal in Huntsville, Alabama.
-The building includes various laboratories, high-performance computing operations, and test areas making up a vast engineering complex capable of hosting physical and simulated missile tests.
+MSIC employs engineering analysts, support professionals, and support assistants at the 38,000-acre Richard C. Shelby Center for Missile Intelligence at Redstone Arsenal in Huntsville, Alabama.
+The building includes various laboratories, high-performance computing operations, and test areas, making up a vast engineering complex capable of hosting both physical and simulated missile tests.